penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

-On RedHat and Ubuntu, the command outputs two lines; however, given the identified language code, 'zh_CN,' only the first package requires installation. on SUSE either only locales `C.UTF-8` and `en_US.UTF-8` are available or all available locales are available, depending on wether the package `glibc-locale` is installed or not.
+On RedHat and Ubuntu, the command outputs two lines; however, given the identified language code, 'zh_CN,' only the first package requires installation. on SUSE either only locales `C.UTF-8` and `en_US.UTF-8` are install or all available locales are installed, depending on wether the package `glibc-locale` is installed or not.

-!!! info "install the package"
+!!! info "Install the locale package"

     Red Hat
     ```bash